Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 The History and Tradition

-Yoga Nidra has ancient roots in the Tantric tradition, with references in texts like the Mandukya Upanishad, which describes the four states of consciousness: waking, dreaming, deep sleep, and Turiya (the fourth state of pure awareness).
-Yoga Nidra is often described as a practice that touches Turiya while maintaining awareness.
+Yoga Nidra has ancient roots in the Tantric tradition.
+There are references in texts like the Mandukya Upanishad, which describes the four states of consciousness: waking, dreaming, deep sleep, and Turiya (the fourth state of pure awareness).
+Yoga Nidra is often described as a practice that touches Turiya while keeping awareness.
+The modern systematisation of Yoga Nidra is largely attributed to Swami Satyananda Saraswati, who developed the structured approach used in most contemporary practices.
+The underlying principles are deeply embedded in Ayurvedic understanding of consciousness and rest.

 How Yoga Nidra Works